Skip to content

 --access-config authenticationMode=API

 The API support commands to add and revoke access to the cluster, as well as validate the existing Access Policies and Access Entries for the specified cluster.
-The default policies are created to match Kubernets RBACs as follows.
+The default policies are created to match Kubernetes RBACs as follows.

 EKS Access Policy Kubernetes RBAC